General terms and conditions

 c.
 Conditions of participation

 To guarantee the quality of the guided tours, the number of participants is limited to a maximum of 20 people per guide.
-However, depending on any health restrictions in place, this number may be lower.
-Guided tours start at the time indicated.
-If the customer is more than 15 minutes late, the right to take part in the tour expires without the amount already paid being reimbursed or deducted from another service.
+However, depending on any restrictions in place (health or security restrictions or visitor flow management), this number may be lower.
+For guided tours with a personal guide, the customer is not permitted to bring more people than those authorised on the date scheduled, and if they do, the LCTO or the guide may refuse participants or even cancel the guided tour without the customer being entitled to a refund.

 d.
 Cancellation policy